-Let $\KK$ be a compact Polish space and $r\geq 1$ an integer.
+Let $\KK$ be a compact Polish space\sindex[notions]{Polish space} and $r\geq 1$ an integer.
 Recall that a space $\KK$ is called Polish if it is a separable completely metrizable topological space.
-In what follows we will consider the limit space of $\KK$-decorated $r$-uniform directed hypergraphs, or with different words $r$-arrays with non-diagonal entries from $\KK$ with all the diagonal entries occupied by a special element which also can be in $\KK$, but in general this does not have to be the case.
+In what follows we will consider the limit space of $\KK$-colored $r$-uniform directed hypergraphs, or with different words $r$-arrays with non-diagonal entries from $\KK$, and the diagonal entries are occupied by a special element which also can be in $\KK$, but in general this does not have to be the case.

-Our motivation for what follows originates from the aim of presenting a structural description of $r$CSP limits.
-The content of the current section will start with the more general setting given above, CSPs will be considered as a special case in this topic derived at the end.
-Some of the basic cases are already settled regarding the representation of the limits.
-Without claiming to provide a complete list of previously established results we refer to Lov\'asz and Szegedy \cite{LSzLIM}, \cite{LSz}, \cite{L} for the $r=2$, general $\KK$, undirected case, to Elek and Szegedy \cite{ESz} for the general $r$, $\KK=\{0,1\}$, undirected case; and Diaconis and Janson \cite{DJ} for $r=2$, $\KK=\{0,1\}$, directed and undirected case.
+The basic content of the current subsection starts with the general setting given above, CSPs will be considered as a special case in this topic whose limit characterization will be derived at the end.
+Some of the basic cases are already settled regarding the representation of the limits, we refer to Lov\'asz and Szegedy \cite{LSzlim}, \cite{LSzcom}, \cite{L} for the $r=2$, general $\KK$, undirected case, to Elek and Szegedy \cite{ESz} for the general $r$, $\KK=\{0,1\}$, undirected case; and Diaconis and Janson \cite{DJ} for $r=2$, $\KK=\{0,1\}$, directed and undirected case.
 These three approaches are fundamentally different in their proof methodology (they rely on weak regularity, ultralimits, and exchangeability principles respectively) and were further generalized or applied by Zhao \cite{Z} to general $r$; respectively by Aroskar \cite{AA} to the directed case; respectively by Austin \cite{Au} general $r$ and by Janson \cite{J} to the directed case where the graph induces a partial order on the vertex set.

-It is worth to mention that when utilizing tools from exchangeability theory (as we will do in the following) with regard to the directedness, the results are mostly proven first for the directed case, and afterwards contain the analysis regarding in what form the symmetry emerges in the limit.